craigomatic/HybridWebApp-Framework/README.md

 * Error surfacing to the host app
 * Misc DOM helpers

-If you're new to the framework, the best place to being is the [Getting Started](https://github.com/craigomatic/HybridWebApp-Framework/wiki#getting-started) section of the wiki.
+If you're new to the framework, the best place to begin is the [Getting Started](https://github.com/craigomatic/HybridWebApp-Framework/wiki#getting-started) section of the wiki.

 ### Download via NuGet